Rotary-Interact/Website/README.md

 - Open the Event Database spreadsheet.
 - Navigate to the Main (not Staging) sheet/tab.
 - Find the event in the spreadsheet.
-- Find the "Participant IDs" column which contains the IDs of the participants.
+- Find the "Participant IDs" column, which contains the IDs of the participants.
 - Find participant contact information associated with each ID in the Rotary Credit Spreadsheet (**NOT** the Member Database).
-### Updating credits and member participation
+### Updating credits and member attendance
 To update credits based on member participation (when a registered participant attends the event):
+- Navigate to the Main (not Staging) sheet/tab.
 - "Participant IDs" is for the IDs of members who **signed up**, separated by commas.
 - "Verified Participant IDs" is for the IDs of members who **actually attended**, separated by commas.
 - To give credits, simply copy/paste the ID of the participant from the "Participant IDs" column to the "Verified Participant IDs" column.
 There is nothing else to do.